 Ease of Setup

 The Bachelor posted a nice score in the ease of setup metric.
-Installation was straightforward and simple and required no more than 30-minutes.
+Installation was straightforward and simple and required no more than 20-minutes.

 Value

-At $300, the PNW Bachelor is an excellent value.
-This buys you a high-end dropper post and one of the best remote levers we've tested.
+The PNW Bachelor is an excellent value at its retail price.
+It is sold as a post only for $239, and an additional sixty bucks gets you one of the best remotes that we've ever tested.
 This post delivers exceptional on-trail performance that is just a small step below the best-of-the-best.
 We love it.
-You can spend less, but you will end up sacrificing some performance.
-You can spend more for slight performance gains.

 Conclusion

 The PNW Bachelor dropper post delivers exceptional performance at an impressive price point.
 PNW tends to fly under the radar in the conversation of the best dropper posts.
 Despite being a relative newcomer to the dropper post market, PNW knocked it out of the park with the Bachelor post.
 Installation is quite simple.
 The Loam 1x remote lever is dialed and features an ergonomic and simple design.
-The actuation is smooth and the drop and return of the post is relatively smooth and impressive.
+The actuation is easy, and the drop and return of the post is relatively smooth and impressive.
 All of this performance comes at an impressive $300 price tag.
-As a result, the PNW Bachelor took home our prized Best Buy Award.
-We loved it and you will too.

 Other Versions and Accessories